asdreno/coffeemaster/webui/README.md

 2. **Access the Web Interface**:

-Open a web browser and navigate to your Raspberry Pi's IP address to access the Coffee Master UI.
+Open a web browser and navigate to your Raspberry Pi’s IP address to access the Coffee Master UI.

 ## Features